Inspect network activity in Microsoft Edge DevTools

 Each row of the Network Log represents a resource.
 By default the resources are listed chronologically.
 The top resource is usually the main HTML document.
 The bottom resource is whatever was requested last.

 Each column represents information about a resource.
-Figure 6 shows the default columns:
+In the previous figure the default columns are displayed.

 - Status.
 The HTTP status code for response.